-The Survivor Reentry Project focuses on criminal record relief for survivors of human trafficking and builds sustainable post-conviction representation practices across the country.
+The Survivor Reentry Project provides representation for criminal record relief for survivors of human trafficking and builds sustainable post-conviction representation practices nationwide.

 The project offers national training and technical assistance on vacatur, expungement, sealing and other criminal record remedies for trafficking survivors, public defenders, legal service lawyers, pro bono attorneys, victims’ advocates, law students, judges, and prosecutors.